FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 also went by this name's common nickname, "Саша" (rendered as "Sasha" in English).

 It is tempting to think that this situation should be modeled with one `Name` instance that has several alternate `NameForm`s.
 The model is
-__*not*__ intended to be used in this way.
+_not_ designed to be used in this way.
 Instead, this person's names ought to be modeled such that the birth name and the nickname are modeled as two separate `Name` instances: one instance for the birth name, and one for the nickname.
 The `type` property MAY be provided to distinguish the birth name from the nickname.
 Each `Name` instance MAY have two `NameForm` instances: one with the native form of the name and another with the alternate form.
 Using an informal pseudo code, it might look something like the following: